aclandmark/UNO_as_an_AVR_programer/README.md

 In addition to programming over the standard MOSI,MISO interface it has also been adapted for use as a bootloader.

 The versions given here have been adapted to run on a UNO.
 Many novices will already have a UNO.
-The purpose of this development is to offer them a means of programming new devices without the need to master new software tools and techniques.
+The purpose of this development is to offer them an easy way of programming new devices with the minimum need to use new software tools and techniques.